divyayaya/pui-homework/final-project/README.md

 The second prototype caused visible confusion among users.
 They were unsure of how to interact with the elements on the screen.
 One notable piece of feedback from a user emphasized the need for more information about musical notes for novice users.

-…

 ## Usability Test

 - **Target Users**: Singers, musicians
 - **Goals**:

   1. Understand which information is critical to aid target users’ learning process
-  2. Determine if the labelling of the interface intuitive for new users?
+  2. Determine if the labelling of the interface intuitive for new users

 - **Method**: Think-Aloud Protocol
 - **Tasks/Questions**: